MekhyW/ros2_flatland_rl/README.md

 1. Train for a given number of steps.
 2. Test the agent for a set number of episodes and determine the accuracy (number of successful episodes divided by the total number of episodes)
 3. If the accuracy is above a given threshold finish training, otherwise go back to step 1.

-## Next steps

-Now that you know how both Flatland, ROS2 and RL can work together, you can now start developing your own projects and experimenting with different maps, setups or tasks.